 9. Intrinsic body constitution

-SYMPTOMS: People with this constitution are often sensitive to pollen, certain kinds of foods, pollen, medications, and scents.
+SYMPTOMS: People with this constitution are often sensitive to pollen, certain kinds of foods, medications, and scents.
 You are also likely to experience nasal and skin allergies, such as rashes or a blocked nose.
 Asthma or chronic illnesses may also occur as a result of weather changes.

 TCM TREATMENT: A bland, balanced diet that comprises enough meat and vegetables is advocated.
 You should abstain from spicy foods or foods that are stimulating.
 Avoid dairy, seafood, as well as other allergens.